Sign In to Tableau Online

-If your site is set up to use single sign-on, enter your user name.
+If your site is set up to use SSO, enter your user name.

 You are directed to the sign-in form for the identity provider.
 Enter your user name again and your password.
 The third party will authenticate you and direct you back to Tableau Online.

-If your administrator has added you to multiple Tableau Online sites, you are prompted to select a site.
+- If your admin has added you to multiple Tableau Online sites, you are prompted to select a site.

 To sign out